-Road Network: Under Alternative 3, State Route 839 would not be potentially closed and rerouted.
-Instead, the Navy would potentially relocate a 12 mile segment of State Route 361.
-The potential closing and re-routing of a portion of State Route 361 and closing access to the withdrawal lands for the expanded B-17 range would have an impact on transportation.
+Road Network: Alternative 3 creates the largest impact on Nye County through the closure of State-recognized, minor county, and non-traditional routes due to the shifting and rotating of B-17.
+Under Alternative 3, State Route 839 would not be closed and rerouted.
+Instead, a 12-mile segment of State Route 361 would be rerouted.
+The potential closing and re-routing of a portion of State Route 361 and closing access to the withdrawal lands for the expanded B-17 range would have an impact on transportation; however, it would not change the LOS at intersections or on segments of road that were included in the Transportation Study (see Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, available at https://frtcmodernization.com).
 Several state and local roads within the B-17 range would be closed to the public.
-The notional relocation corridor (and one of two potential road relocation options within that notional relocation corridor) for replacing State Route 361 may be implemented after Alternative 3.
+The notional relocation corridor for replacing State Route 361, analyzed in the Supporting Study: Transportation/Traffic Study for the Fallon Range Training Complex, may potentially be implemented if Alternative 3 were selected and after site-specific NEPA analysis of the potential relocation of the segment of State Route 361.
 The PSI rating would be expected to improve on the new segment of State Route 361 that is relocated but would not be expected to change in other areas.
 Additional NEPA analysis would be necessary before closing and re-routing part of State Route 361.